3 Quick Ways for VMware ESXi Backup Host Configuration

 • The vSphere CLI provides perl based tools, allows you to run common system administration commands against ESXi systems from any machine with network access to those systems.
 But since it is deprecated in vSphere 7.0, reliance on vSphere CLI is not recommended.

+Method 1.
 Using ESXi command line to backup ESXi host configuration

 1. Enable Secure Shell (SSH), and connect to your ESXi host via SSH.

-2. Since every hour the ESXi host configuration is automatically saved in the /bootblank/state.tgz file, you need to first run the following commands to save the current ESXi host configuration in that file, that is, to synchronize the changed configuration with the persistent storage.
+2. Since every hour the ESXi host configuration is automatically saved in the /bootblank/state.tgz file, you need first to run the following commands to save the current ESXi host configuration in that file, that is, to synchronize the changed configuration with the persistent storage.

 vim-cmd hostsvc/firmware/sync_config